- Accepts Etsy gift cards

 This is a replica of the Hudson Bay Red Doll.

 Hudson Bay Red's dress is red felt with black satinette ribbon, Her hair drops are genuine ermine tail .
 Her "mox" are glass beads and her leggins are felt.
 Earrings are buffalo head "nickle" buttons.
 Cowrie shells are on front and back.
 She is 11" tall with approx 7" armspan.
+Her hair is horse tail.
+Doll body is made from cloth.

 Signed by me on her upper left thigh and come with a Card of Authenticity.